myanko/uvs-finder/com.sokatoa.uvs.finder/README.md

 ## How to Open the Tool

-To open the node finder, you can simply press alt+f.
+To open the node finder, you can simply press Alt+F.